glottolog/glottolog-cldf/cldf/README.md

 [Countries](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) | list of `string` (separated by `;`) | ISO 3166-1 alpha-2 country codes for countries a language is spoken in.
 `Family_ID` | `string` | Glottocode of the top-level genetic unit, the languoid belongs to<br>References [languages.csv::ID](#table-languagescsv)
 `Language_ID` | `string` | Glottocode of the language-level languoid, the languoid belongs to (in case of dialects)<br>References [languages.csv::ID](#table-languagescsv)
+`Closest_ISO369P3code` | `string` | ISO 639-3 code of the languoid or an ancestor if the languoid is a dialect.
+See also https://github.com/glottolog/glottolog-cldf/issues/13

 ## <a name="table-namescsv"></a>Table [names.csv](./names.csv)